toshikazu0314/vagrant_ubuntu_mirror/README.md

 _$ vagrant ssh_
 4. mirror files
 _$ ./mirrorbuild.sh_
+5. destroy a VM after log out from a VM
+_$ vagrant destroy_

 ## Optimization
 The script file "mirrorbuild.sh" contains a server name to download archives.